-•No Evergreen.
-The Plan does not include an "evergreen" or other provision that provides for automatic increases in the number of shares available for grant under the Plan.

-•No Repricing or Exchange of Awards.
-The Plan prohibits us from instituting a program to reduce the exercise price of outstanding awards or surrender or cancel outstanding awards for new awards and/or cash.

-•Minimum Vesting Periods.
-The Plan provides that awards granted under the Plan are generally subject to a minimum vesting period of one year, subject to certain limited exceptions specified in the Plan.

-•No Discounted Options or Stock Appreciation Rights.
+- •No Evergreen.
+The Amended and Restated Plan does not include an "evergreen" or other provision that provides for automatic increases in the number of shares available for grant under the Amended and Restated Plan. - •No Repricing or Exchange of Awards.
+The Amended and Restated Plan prohibits us from instituting a program to reduce the exercise price of outstanding awards or surrender or cancel outstanding awards for new awards and/or cash. - •Minimum Vesting Periods.
+The Amended and Restated Plan provides that awards granted under the Amended and Restated Plan are generally subject to a minimum vesting period of one year, subject to certain limited exceptions specified in the Amended and Restated Plan. - •No Discounted Options or Stock Appreciation Rights.
 All options and Stock Appreciation Rights must have an exercise or measurement price that is at least equal to the fair market value of the underlying common stock on the date of grant.

-•No Dividends on Unvested Awards.
-No dividends or other distributions will be paid with respect to any shares underlying an award before and unless the shares have vested.

-•No Dividend on Unexercised Options or Stock Appreciation Rights.
-No dividends or other distributions will be paid with respect to shares that are subject to unexercised stock options or stock appreciation rights.

-•Limit on Non-Employee Director Compensation.
-In any fiscal year, non-employee directors may not be granted awards and be provided cash retainers or annual or meeting fees for service as a non-employee director in amounts that collectively exceed the limits contained in the Plan.

-•No Automatic Vesting of Awards Upon a Change in Control for Employees and Consultants.
-Except with respect to awards granted to a nonemployee director while such individual was a non-employee director, the Plan does not provide for the automatic single-trigger vesting of awards upon a change in control where a successor corporation assumes the awards.
-Instead, the Plan allows the Administrator (as defined below) to determine the treatment of awards in connection with a change in control, provided that if the successor corporation does not assume or substitute for an award, the award will fully vest.

-•Administration.
-The Plan is administered by our Board or our Compensation Committee, which consists entirely of independent directors.

-•Awards May Be Subject to Clawback.
-Each award under the Plan will be subject to reduction, cancellation, forfeiture, recoupment, reimbursement, or reacquisition under any clawback policy that we are required to adopt under the listing standards of any national securities exchange or association on which our securities are listed or as is otherwise required by applicable laws, and the Administrator may require a participant to forfeit, return or reimburse us all or a portion of the award and any amounts paid under the award, according to such clawback policy or in order to comply with applicable laws.
+- •No Dividends on Unvested Awards.
+No dividends or other distributions will be paid with respect to any shares underlying an award before and unless the shares have vested. - •No Dividend on Unexercised Options or Stock Appreciation Rights.
+No dividends or other distributions will be paid with respect to shares that are subject to unexercised stock options or stock appreciation rights. - •Limit on Non-Employee Director Compensation.
+In any fiscal year, non-employee directors may not be granted awards and be provided cash retainers or annual or meeting fees for service as a non-employee director in amounts that collectively exceed the limits contained in the Amended and Restated Plan. - •No Automatic Vesting of Awards Upon a Change in Control for Employees and Consultants.
+Except with respect to awards granted to a non-employee director while such individual was a non-employee director, the Amended and Restated Plan does not provide for the automatic single-trigger vesting of awards upon a change in control where a successor corporation assumes the awards.
+Instead, the Amended and Restated Plan allows the Administrator (as defined below) to determine the treatment of awards in connection with a change in control, provided that if the successor corporation does not assume or substitute for an award, the award will fully vest. - Administration.
+The Amended and Restated Plan is administered by our Board or our Compensation Committee, which consists entirely of independent directors. - •No Liberal Share Counting.
+The Amended and Restated Plan prohibits us from re-using shares that are tendered or surrendered to pay the exercise cost or tax obligation for grants of stock options, stock appreciation rights or other awards, shares that have been repurchased by the company on the open market using stock option exercise proceeds, or stock-settled stock appreciation rights where only the actual shares delivered with respect to the award are counted against the plan reserve. - •Awards May Be Subject to Clawback.
+Each award under the Amended and Restated Plan will be subject to reduction, cancellation, forfeiture, recoupment, reimbursement, or reacquisition under any clawback policy that we are required to adopt under the listing standards of any national securities exchange or association on which our securities are listed or as is otherwise required by applicable laws, and the Administrator may require a participant to forfeit, return or reimburse us all or a portion of the award and any amounts paid under the award, according to such clawback policy or in order to comply with applicable laws.